And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 Does anybody want to try to answer that question?

-That's that's one thing I will leave for aside from ratings.
+That's one thing I will leave.

-There's an ideological reason why they're putting her on the show.
+Aside from ratings, there's an ideological reason why they're putting her on the show.

-But I'm gonna look it.
+But I'm going to look at.

 I've provided all the answers today.

-I'm gonna back out.
+I'm going to back out.

 Why are they putting her on all these shows?